 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
-A lien is a claim against your property to ensure you'll pay the debt; it effectively makes the property act as collateral for the debt.
+A "lien" is a claim against your property to ensure you'll pay the debt.
+It effectively makes the property collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
-Accordingly, in Indiana, your property can be sold at a tax sale to pay off the delinquent tax bill.

 At the tax sale, the winning bid generally must be at least the amount of the:

 The high bidder, or the county or town if no one makes a minimum bid, then gets a certificate of sale.
 (Ind.
 Code § 6-1.1-24-9).
 This certificate doesn't convey ownership of the property to the purchaser.
 Ownership is conveyed through a tax deed after the redemption period expires.

 The auditor must mail you a notice by certified mail and regular mail at least 21 days before the earliest date on which the application for judgment and order for sale of real property eligible for sale may be made.
 The auditor must also post a copy of the notice at the county courthouse, or in another public county building, and publish the notice in a newspaper for three weeks.
 (Ind.
 Code § 6-1.1-24-4, § 6-1.1-24-3).

 But these requirements don't apply to property that's considered vacant or abandoned real property under Indiana law.
 (Ind.
 Code § 6-1.1-24-4, § 6-1.1-24-3).

 Many states give delinquent taxpayers the chance to pay off the amounts owed and keep the home.
 This process is called "redeeming" the property.